 As with all medications, the cost of Auvelity can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.

-If you need financial support to pay for Auvelity, or if you need help understanding your insurance coverage, help is available.
+Financial and insurance assistance: If you need financial support to pay for Auvelity or help to understand your insurance coverage, help is available.

 To learn more about saving money on prescriptions, check out this article.